danielhrisca/asammdf/documentation/gui.rst

 .. image:: images/cursor_hex.png
 .. image:: images/cursor_bin.png

-Using the *R* keyboard shotcut will toggle the range, and with it the channel values will be displayed for each item in the *Selected channels list*.
+Using the *R* keyboard shortcut will toggle the range, and with it the channel values will be displayed for each item in the *Selected channels list*.
 When the range is enabled, using the *H* keyboard shortcut will not home to the whole time range, but instead will use the range time interval.

 .. image:: images/range.png